Franck Proust

 Franck Proust (born 2 May 1963) is a French politician of the Union for a Popular Movement who served as a Member of the European Parliament from 2011 until 2019, first vice-chair of the French EPP Group delegation in the European Parliament.
 He is first deputy mayor of Nîmes.
 Being originally an entrepreneur, he is also an insurance agent in Nîmes.

-In 2021, he is convicted for influence peddling to 12 months of jail (suspended sentence), a fine of 15000 euros and 5 years of ineligibility.

 Professional background

 Proust holds a postgraduate degree in market and management sciences from the centre of studies and research of Clermont-Ferrand and works as an insurance agent.

 European Parliament

 2011-2014

 On 23 June 2011, Proust started serving as a Member of the European Parliament.
 His predecessor, Dominique Baudis, was to become ombudsman (Défenseur des droits) towards the French Republic.
 He sits in the EPP Group, the Committee on International Trade and the Committee on Industry, Research and Energy.

 During this mandate, he asserted the fact that there could be no competitiveness for European businesses as long as external trade relations are not balanced.
 He argued for a better implementation of the principle of reciprocity and greater common sense from the European Institutions.